Bacteria that contaminate food and cause foodborne illnesses are everywhere. Follow these four basic safety tips to keep your food safe.

 - Dry hands using a clean paper towel.

-Wash All Cutting Boards Thoroughly: To keep all cutting boards clean wash them with hot, soapy water after each use, then rinse and air-dry or pat dry with fresh paper towels.
-Non-porous acrylic, plastic or glass boards and solid wood boards can be washed in an automatic dishwasher.
+Wash All Cutting Boards Thoroughly: To keep all cutting boards clean, wash them with hot, soapy water after each use, then rinse and air-dry or pat dry with fresh paper towels.
+An automatic dishwasher can wash non-porous acrylic, plastic, glass, and solid wood boards.
 Laminated boards may crack and split.

 Replace Battered Cutting Boards: Even plastic boards wear out over time.
 Once cutting boards become excessively worn or develop hard-to-clean grooves, they should be discarded.